Jo Harvelle: Reception

-The character's death saddened Charles, but she admitted it was a "very effective move."
-She described Jo's scenes with Dean in "Abandon All Hope..." as "amazing," and added, "I feel like I finally felt their connection and the kiss was pretty potent."
-Commenting on the character's dying farewells in the fifth season, Maureen Ryan of the Chicago Tribune noted that Tal "brought [her] A-game to 'Abandon All Hope…,'" declaring that "[Tal fits] perfectly into the 'Supernatural' world because [she understands] that on this show, restraint is everything.
-It's not necessarily just about what the characters say or do, it's about what they don't say—what they can't find the words for."
-Steenbergen called Jo's death "one of the saddest moments in the show's history," and expressed the desire to bring Jo back permanently.
-Regarding the character's reappearance in "Defending Your Life," Steenbergen described the scenes between Jo and Dean as "compelling" and "the highlights of the episode."
-Likewise, Ryan deemed Jo's final scene with Dean in "Defending Your Life" as "the best part of the episode," feeling that Jensen Ackles (who plays Dean) and Tal "have always had nice chemistry together."
-However, Ryan disliked that Dean felt he was responsible for Jo's choices and ultimately her death, writing, "I'm such a fan of Jo that to retroactively take away her agency and go along with the idea that Dean was her puppetmaster felt as though it would do a disservice to one of the show's (increasingly rare) cool female characters."

 On the other hand, Sean Elliott of IFMagazine disliked the "Scrappy-Doo qualities of the character".
 He compared Jo to Dawn Summers of Buffy the Vampire Slayer, feeling that she "is always trying to help and always gets in the way."
 Fan reaction to the character was generally negative as well.
 Ackles summed up the response as, "No, no, we just want this to be about the boys."
-Though Kripke believed that Tal was a "terrific actress" who "did valiantly and beautifully with the part [they] gave her," he felt that introducing her as a love interest was a mistake and came to believe that women should only be introduced into the series as antagonists.
+Though Kripke believed that Tal was a "terrific actress" who "did valiantly and beautifully with the part [they] gave her," he felt that introducing her as a lascivious interest was a mistake and came to believe that women should only be introduced into the series as antagonists.
 The failure with Jo prompted the series writers to introduce Ruby the following season in an attempt to "course-correct".

-In 2012, fans voted "tough and compromising" Jo the 53rd sexiest female character in fantasy and science fiction film and television in a poll conducted by SFX for the Top 200 Sexiest Characters In Sci-Fi.